Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 • Secondly, the moon gradually receded from the earth, cooled down, and became geologically inactive.

-Currently, the moon’s average distance from the earth is 384,000 kilometers.
-Even today, it is receding from the earth 3.8 centimeters a year.
-As a result, it takes the moon increasingly more time to revolve around the earth.
-However, due to tidal locking, it takes to rotate around its axis is also increasing.
+Currently, the moon’s average distance from the Earth is 384,000 kilometers.
+Even today, it is receding from the earth by 3.8 centimeters a year.
+As a result, it takes the moon increasingly more time to revolve around the Earth.
+However, due to tidal locking, the time it takes to rotate around its axis is also increasing.
 The tidal phenomenon also affects the earth.
 The Earth’s rotation period is decreasing.
 It means the length of the Earth’s stay is growing slowly.

 1. The Origin of the Earth.